Jfeatherstone/SlackAppTutorial/README.md

-## Tutorial: Creating a Slack Anonymous App
+# Tutorial: Creating a Slack Anonymous App (or any app)

 Howdy!